bmlt-enabled/bmlt-root-server/README.md

   - Warning if no street information for an in-person or hybrid meeting.
   - Warning if there is a virtual/hybrid meeting, and no Virtual Meeting Link or Phone Meeting Dial-in Number (just a warning for now though, since Virtual Meeting Additional Information might have enough information to join the meeting).
   - Warning if there is a Virtual Meeting Link but nothing in the Virtual Meeting Additional Information field.
+- Added initial support for time zones, hidden behind feature flag.
+- Added a "publish" checkbox to the NAWS import functionality to allow new meetings to be either published or unpublished.
+- Fixed an issue where map searches using `geo_width` could return incomplete results when filtered by service body.
+- Fixed an issue with which meeting formats are selected for a NAWS export, to make sure the essential ones are included.
+The default is likely fine as is, but can be overridden with an optional variable `$naws_export_formats_at_front` in `auto-config.inc.php`.
+- Allow World IDs to be free form text, to better support current NAWS practice.
+- Updates to initial versions of formats used for new root servers, including changing "surveillance cameras" to "security cameras" and correcting format type etc for formats that describe different languages

 ***Version 2.15.6* ** *- September 7, 2020*
 - Added support for the `OLM` NAWS Format code for online meetings.